ksseverson57/campy/README.md

 ## Hardware/software
 - AMD or Nvidia GPU (see https://developer.nvidia.com/video-encode-decode-gpu-support-matrix)
-- Basler or FLIR machine vision camera(s)
+- Basler machine vision camera(s) *FLIR support will be added soon
 - Windows or Linux PC (with USB 3.0 or GigE ports)

 ## Installation